Successful leaders must have certain soft skills to ensure the success of the organization.

 A leader must have the courage to lead from the front.

 Employees/team members respect the leaders who are brave enough to face a challenge without fear.
-Leaders who expect their team to face challenges while sitting behind them cannot stand as a true leader.
+Leaders who expect their team to face challenges while sitting behind them cannot stand as true leaders.

 True leaders are also saviors in tough circumstances.
-They give their colleagues the motivation to progress in the face of adversary.
+They give their colleagues the motivation to progress in the face of adversaries.

 They are not a victim of arrogance, but rather they give credit to their team.
-They acknowledge effort, and never hesitate to appreciate budding talents who can succeed in the future.
+They acknowledge the effort and never hesitate to appreciate budding talents who can succeed in the future.